QuantConnect/lean-cli/README.md

+  --iqfeed-password TEXT          Your IQFeed password --iqfeed-product-name TEXT      The product name of your IQFeed developer account --iqfeed-version TEXT           The product version of your IQFeed developer account --bloomberg-organization TEXT   The name or id of the organization with the Bloomberg plugin subscription --bloomberg-api-type [Desktop|Server|Bpipe]
+                                  The API type to use --bloomberg-environment [Production|Beta]
+                                  The environment to run in --bloomberg-server-host TEXT    The host of the Bloomberg server --bloomberg-server-port INTEGER
+                                  The port of the Bloomberg server --bloomberg-symbol-map-file FILE
-  --iqfeed-password TEXT          Your IQFeed password --iqfeed-product-name TEXT      The product name of your IQFeed developer account --iqfeed-version TEXT           The product version of your IQFeed developer account --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before starting live trading --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)
+                                  The path to the Bloomberg symbol map file --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before starting live trading --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json)